-Here is an ultra easy quick knit hat for you to whip up in some of your favorite color yarns.
+Here is an ultra easy flat knit hat for you to whip up in some of your favorite color yarns.

 It's a simple basic hat that you can embellish on your own in whatever ways you like.